nexusstar/SoftUni/Cplusplus/week_six/homework/README.md

 // “Names to choose: Walder Frey, Cersei Lannister, Beric Dondarrion”

-Give specific result for an Age, Name, Ethnos, Gender or Living City/Village
+Give specific result for an Age, Name, Ethos, Gender or Living City/Village

 // for example result collectors enters “21” and the program returns

 // “21 y – 19000 Stay, 3000 Leave